Nukem9/dlssg-to-fsr3/dependencies/FidelityFX-SDK/docs/techniques/super-resolution-interpolation.md

 Finally, destroy the proxy swap chain by releasing the handle, destroying the context  with `ffxDestroyContext` and re-create the normal DX12 swap chain.

+<h3>Thread safety</h3>

+  The ffx-api context is not guarranted to be thread safe.
+In this technique, `FrameGenContext` and `SwapChainContext` are not thread safe.
+Race condition symptom includes `access violation error` crash, interpolation visual artifact, and infinite wait in Dx12CommandPool destructor when releasing swapchain.
+It's not obvious but `FrameInterpolationSwapchainDX12::Present()` actually access `SwapChainContext` and `FrameGenContext` (for dispatching Optical Flow and Frame Generation).
+A race condition occurs if app threads can simutaneously call `FrameInterpolationSwapchainDX12::Present()` and `Dispatch(m_FrameGenContext, DispatchDescFrameGenerationPrepare)`.
+Another race condition occurance is if app threads can simutaneously call `FrameInterpolationSwapchainDX12::Present()` and `DestroyContext(SwapChainContext)`.
+App could acquire mutex lock before calling ffx functions that access `FrameGenContext` or `SwapChainContext` to guarantee at any time there is at most 1 thread that can access the context.

+<h3>Resource Lifetime</h3>

+<h4>When UiTexture composition mode is used</h4>

+<h5>If FFX_FRAMEGENERATION_UI_COMPOSITION_FLAG_ENABLE_INTERNAL_UI_DOUBLE_BUFFERING is set:</h5>

+The `UiTexture` gets copied to an internal resource on the game queue The `UiTexture` may be reused on the GFX queue immediately in the next frame

+<h5> If FFX_FRAMEGENERATION_UI_COMPOSITION_FLAG_ENABLE_INTERNAL_UI_DOUBLE_BUFFERING is not set:</h5>

+The application is responsible to ensure `UiTexture` persists until composition of the real frame is finished This is typically in the middle of the next frame, so the `UiTexture` should not be used during the next frame.
+The application must ensure double buffering of the UITexture

+<h4>When HUDLess composition mode is used:</h4>

+The HUDLess texture will be used during FrameInterpolation The application is responsible to ensure it persists until FrameInterpolation is complete If `FfxFrameGenerationConfig::allowAsyncWorkloads` is true:
+Frameinterpolation happens on an async compute queue so the HUDLess texture needs to be double buffered by the application If `FfxFrameGenerationConfig:: allowAsyncWorkloads` is false:
+Frameinterpolation happens on the game GFX queue, so app can safely modify HUDLess texture in the next frame

+<h4>When distortionField texture is registered to FrameInterpolation:</h4>

+The application is responsible to ensure `distortionField` texture persists until FrameInterpolation is complete If `FfxFrameGenerationConfig::allowAsyncWorkloads` is true:
+Frameinterpolation happens on an async compute queue so the `distortionField` texture needs to be double buffered by the application
+If `FfxFrameGenerationConfig:: allowAsyncWorkloads` is false:
+Frameinterpolation happens on the game GFX queue, so app can safely modify `distortionField` texture in the next frame

 <h2>The Technique</h2>

 FSR3 is a container effect consisting of four components.
 For details on each component, please refer to the dedicated documentation page: